witPranav/react-native-photo-picker/README.md

 ## How it works

 -- This module uses the new [PhotoPicker API](https://developer.android.com/training/data-storage/shared/photopicker) introduced in Android 11.

--- Since this API is also backported, this module works also in previous versions of Android.
+-- Since this API is backported, the module also works with previous versions of Android.

 ## Usage

-- Goto app level build.gradle in android/app/build.gradle and add the following block in the end of the file.
+- Goto app level build.gradle in android/app/build.gradle and add the following block at the end of the file.

 ```groovy
 configurations.implementation {